-Q: Weren’t they scared of it?
+Q: Companies don’t like transparency.
+Aren’t they scared of it?

 Everyone is scared of something they don’t fully understand at the onset, but I do think that there’s a growing amount of awareness within our institutions and governments about what this technology is and what it can do.
 It wasn’t just two weeks that China came out and on their evening news said this is a great technology, we need to adopt it as a whole.

 I think when you isolate it on contradictions or hypocrisy, the reality is as all governments have a whole host of those types of things throughout their, so I think you really need to get into the specifics of what the initiatives are and I don’t.
 As we stay out of different forms of blockchain governance, I stay out of different forms of traditional governance as well.

 Ultimately, going back to the point of governments being able to leverage blockchain, unlike anyone else.
 The real opportunity in my opinion from a government’s perspective is to put their national currencies on the blockchain.
 And I think you’re going to see that happen very imminently, with some of the biggest nations on the planet.

 What that really does is it totally opens up the currency for business, for next-level business adoption.
 Once you put your currency on a blockchain, you’ve actually turned your currency into a development platform.
 When people can take the US dollar and start incorporating it into their products directly into their tech stack, guess what.
 You’d see whole hosts of various types of projects adopting the US dollar blockchain because they would be able to do things that right now they need to use an alternative less optimal option to accomplish it because the US dollar just can’t integrate with their technology stacks.